vectordotdev/vector/rfcs/README.md

 2. Use present tense.
 Instead of "this RFC was created to describe...", say "this RFC describes".
 3. Structure your RFC with headings that address one point at a time.
 This is necessary to facilitate productive discussion via inline comments.
 4. Start with "why".
+Lead with one or two sentences describing the higher level intent.
 Leading with "how" omits the opportunity to consider alternative approaches.

 ### Keep the scope small